payloadcms/payload/examples/draft-preview/payload/README.md

 To preview draft documents, the user first needs to have at least one draft document saved.
 When they click the "preview" button from the Payload admin panel, a custom [preview function](https://payloadcms.com/docs/admin/collections#preview) routes them to your front-end with a `secret` along with their http-only cookies.
 An API route on your front-end will verify the secret and token before entering into it's own preview mode.
 Once in preview mode, it can begin requesting drafts from Payload using the `Authorization` header.
 See [Pages](#pages) for more details.

-> "Preview mode" can vary between frameworks.
-In the Next.js App Router, [Draft Mode](https://nextjs.org/docs/pages/building-your-application/configuring/draft-mode) enables you to work with previewable content.
-It provides methods to set cookies in your browser, ensuring content is displayed as a draft, but this behavior might differ in other frameworks.
+> "Preview mode" looks differently for every front-end framework.
+For instance, check out the differences between Next.js [Preview Mode](https://nextjs.org/docs/pages/building-your-application/configuring/preview-mode) in the Pages Router and [Draft Mode](https://nextjs.org/docs/pages/building-your-application/configuring/draft-mode) in the App Router.
+In Next.js, methods are provided that set cookies in your browser, but this may not be the case for all frameworks.

 ### On-demand Revalidation

 If your front-end is statically generated then you may also want to regenerate the HTML for each page individually as they are published, referred to as On-demand Revalidation.
 This will prevent your static site from having to fully rebuild every page in order to deploy content changes.
 To do this, we add an `afterChange` hook to the collection that fires a request to your front-end in the background each time the document is updated.
 You can handle this request on your front-end to revalidate the HTML for your page.

-> On-demand revalidation can vary between frameworks.
-In the Next.js [App Router](https://nextjs.org/docs/app/building-your-application/data-fetching/revalidating#on-demand-revalidation), on-demand revalidation allows you to regenerate the HTML for specific pages as needed.
-However, this behavior may differ in other frameworks.
+> On-demand revalidation looks differently for every front-end framework.
+For instance, check out the differences between Next.js on-demand revalidation in the [Pages Router](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration) and the [App Router](https://nextjs.org/docs/app/building-your-application/data-fetching/revalidating#on-demand-revalidation).
+In Next.js, methods are provided that regenerate the HTML for each page, but this may not be the case for all frameworks.

 ### Admin Bar